 I can imagine the ''free ride'' grates with a few people. ''Whose getting a free ride?''

 My friend has given huge priced winners.
-No, it was bigger than that!
-I made a tally of his winners.
-Over 100 double-figure bookie ball bangers.
+Over 100 double-figure bookie ball breakers.

 How many punters do you know who have bet that many double-figure odds winners?

 I can't imagine even the best-paid tipster in the land has done that.

 It's a thankless task.
 He's tipped many, many winners and people have put decent money in their pocket.
 Any chance of someone saying they want to send him a tenner?
 I think we have more chance of hell freezing over.
 He's had the odd compliment.
 Some take the time to write an email or leave a comment on his blog.

 It's not quite the same as being paid money.
 As Del Trotter used to say, even those Hungarian luncheon vouchers go down a treat when you buy a steaming hot bowl of goulash.
 Gulyas, if you are fluent in Hungarian.

 He's received the few obscene messages via Facebook.
 When I used to give tips, via my brother's phone, he received a particularly wordy reply of purple if not blue prose.
 I think he was shocked.